-If documentation is submitted solely with the ordering physician's verbal order, it must be resubmitted with the ordering physician's dated signature within 14 calendar days of the receipt of the authorization request by the Texas Medicaid Claims Administrator.

-If the request is not received with a dated physician signature within 14 calendar days of the receipt of the authorization request by the Texas Medicaid Claims Administrator, the prior authorization will be considered incomplete and will be denied.
+When initial prior authorization requests are submitted with a verbal approval of the POC, to be current, the ordering physician's dated signature on the POC must be within the fourteen (14) calendar day period following the receipt of the authorization request by the claims administrator.
+If the POC is not received with a dated physician signature within fourteen (14) calendar days of the receipt of the authorization request by the claims administrator, the prior authorization will be considered incomplete and will be denied.